DemandPeripherals/dpdaemon/fpga-drivers/qtr8/readme.txt

 ============================================================

 HARDWARE
-The qtr4 provides four channels of input from a Pololu QTR-RC sensor.
+The qtr8 provides eight channels of input from a Pololu QTR-RC sensor.
 The sensors work by charging a capacitor to Vcc (3.3 volts in our case) and monitoring the capacitor discharge.
 The discharge rate depends on the amount of IR light reflected off